 Yes, absolutely!
 If you don’t have pecans, you can use walnuts or almonds.
 You really can’t go wrong with any of them.

-Fudge nut bars should be kept in a well-sealed food container at either room temperature or the refrigerator.
+Fudge nut bars should be kept in a well-sealed food container at either room temperature or in the refrigerator.

 Yes!
 After baking, allow them to cool.
-Then cut into squares and freeze on a baking sheet until firm.
-Then wrap individual squares in plastic wrap and store them in either a freezer bag or a well-sealed food container.
+Then, cut into squares and freeze on a baking sheet until firm.
+Then, wrap individual squares in plastic wrap and store them in either a freezer bag or a well-sealed food container.
 Allow the bars to defrost in the refrigerator before serving.

 More Family Favorite Recipes to Enjoy!